sl2365/Startup-Monitor-64/README.md

 - **Purpose:**
   Manage the startup locations that are monitored for changes.
 These locations typically include registry keys, file paths, and scheduled tasks.
 - **How to Use:**
+- **Context Menu:** Right click the list view to access options.
   - **List View:** See all locations currently being monitored.
 Use checkboxes to enable/disable that item.
 Changes saved immediately.
-  - **Add Registry:** Add a new registry startup location to monitor.
-Use the "Open RegEdit" button, then use RegEdit to brwose to your location.
-Copy the desired path into the edit field, then click "Add Registry" button to add to the list.
   - **Remove:** Remove a location if you do not wish to monitor it.
 A confirmation message appears at the bottom of the window with OK/Cancel buttons.
   - **Edit:** Modify an existing location's settings.
-Click an existing entry to populate the Edit field.
-Edit the path, then click "Edit" button to save the changes.
+Right Click a list view item, select Edit, then the edit field appears below.
+Make your changes and click the Edit button to save.
+  - **Add Registry:** Add a new registry startup location to monitor.
+Use the "Open RegEdit" from the context menu, then use RegEdit to brwose to your location.
+Copy the desired path into the edit field, then click "Add Path" button to add to the list.
+  - **Add Folder:** Browse to a folder and add it to your monitoring list.

 - **Typical Locations:**
   - Registry keys like `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Run`
   - Startup folders